 One pan, one pot meals are my favourites and one pot English breakfast is definitely one of them.

 Nice things have to be shared to recognise these and show gratitude.
 It is a blessing to have such a beautiful human being next to me and such a great dad to our kids.
 All hard work, you know but got there.
-Thank you darling (not sure you will read this though 😉 ).
+Thank you darling (not sure he will read this though 😉 ).

 Coming to this, when I started sharing my recipes I was very uncomfortable talking about my personal life.
 I did come a long way.
-I feel more and more confident in writing and sharing here bits of my daily stuff, personal stories and happenings.
+I feel more and more confident in writing and sharing here bits of my daily activities, personal stories and happenings.
 If you were to ask a few years ago whether this will happen my answer was probably going to be …no, I do not think so.

 Eggs are definitely my saviour most days.
 Whenever I run out of ideas or time, when it’s so hard to know what to have or make for a quick breakfast.
 They are great in so many ways, so versatile.
 Plenty of dishes could be made using eggs, whether that’s sweet or savoury.